Doomlazer/KQIV-TBoR/README.md

 ## INSTALLATION

+Download the patch <a href="https://github.com/Doomlazer/KQIV-TBoR/releases/download/v0.999/KQ4-TBoRv0.9999.zip">here</a>.

-Copy the PATCHES folder into your KQ4 game folder and start through ScummVM.
+Copy the PATCHES folder into your KQ4 game folder and start normally through ScummVM.
+Remove the PATCHES folder to uninstall.

 This mod should only be used with ScummVM - It has heap crashes in DOSbox and you will get stuck halfway through the game!
 Only use ScummVM.